SCEP Goals

 All districts and schools are more inclusive and responsive

-For parents and families, including having more families choose NYC Public Schools: By June 2026, the percentage of parents/families completing the school survey will increase by 3% from 37% to 40% as measured by NYC School Survey Results.
+for parents and families, including having more families choose NYC Public Schools: By June 2026, the percentage of parents/families completing the school survey will increase by 3% from 37% to 40% as measured by NYC School Survey Results by providing parents with reminders and the opportunity to complete the survey during spring engagements and parent teacher conferences.

 SECTION 5